Publications

 Daniel A. Nissley and Edward P. O’Brien

-Journal of Physical Chemistry B, 2018
+Journal of Physical Chemistry B, May 2018

 6. Determinants of translation speed are randomly distributed across transcripts resulting in a universal scaling of protein synthesis times